ibm-cloud-docs/containers/cs_uc_health.md

 * Apps that manage highly sensitive patient data can be rehosted on {{site.data.keyword.containerlong_notm}} that runs on Bare Metal for Trusted Compute.
 * Trusted Compute can verify the underlying hardware against tampering.
 * From that core, Vulnerability Advisor provides image, policy, container, and packaging scanning vulnerability scanning, for known malware.
 * Consistently enforce policy-driven authentication to your services and APIs with a simple Ingress annotation.
-With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid.short_notm}}.
+With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid_short_notm}}.

 **Step 2: Lift and shift**
 * Migrate virtual machine images to container images that run in {{site.data.keyword.containerlong_notm}} in the public cloud.